didacog/dr3dev-old/README.md

 	* Improved 'make clean-img' with safer 'prune -f' instead of 'prune -a -f'.
 	* minimal docker version 18.09.1 in README.
 	* added files/dots/bash/inputrc to improve terminal use (ctrl+L with bash vi mode).
-	* Added VSCode config persistence and improved VSCode fonts - PR #1 - @NefixEstrada
+	* Added VSCode config persistence and improved VSCode fonts - PR #1 - @NefixEstrada.
+	* Added install instructions for docker & docker-compose.
 	* Work in progres
 * 0.0.9
 	* Added new goenv-vscode image.